ChillVeen/SwingAnalyzerr/README.md

 ## 🏌️ Overview

-SwingAnalyzer is a cutting-edge iOS and watchOS application that leverages Apple Watch sensors and machine learning to provide comprehensive golf swing analysis.
+iSwing is a cutting-edge iOS and watchOS application that leverages Apple Watch sensors and machine learning to provide comprehensive golf swing analysis.
 Get real-time feedback, track your progress, and receive personalized coaching insights to improve your game.

-### 🎯 What Makes SwingAnalyzer Special
+### 🎯 What Makes iSwing Special

 - **🔬 Precision Analysis**: Advanced motion sensor data processing with 50+ data points per swing
 - **🤖 AI-Powered Insights**: Machine learning models trained on professional swing data